AdrianHaun/AriumMS/README.md

 https://doi.org/10.1007/s00216-023-04715-6

 Set parameters are then used to perform ROI search, data preprocessing and data augmentation.
-It uses functions (ROIpeaks, MSroiaug) developed by Romà Tauler, Eva Gorrochategui and Joaquim Jaumot https://doi.org/10.1038/protex.2015.102
+It uses functions (ROIpeaks, MSroiaug) developed by Romà Tauler, Eva Gorrochategui and Joaquim Jaumot https://doi.org/10.1038/protex.2015.102, and ZMat toolbox written by Qianqian Fang http://github.com/fangq/zmat.

 For MS Data conversion to .mzXML file format use msconvert, distributed with the ProteoWizard Project http://proteowizard.sourceforge.net/download.html